Should You Do a Reverse Mortgage?

 Is it expensive to borrow in this manner?

 Yes.
 The fees involved in obtaining a reverse mortgage are high and this is the main reason I recommend against them in most circumstances.
 These expenses fall into three categories:

 - Closing costs — a 2% lender origination fee, title insurance, plus the usual appraisal, inspection, attorney, and recording fees

 - FHA mortgage insurance — ongoing 0.5% insurance fee

 - Interest rate — typically a bit higher than a standard mortgage

 This may not sound like a lot of money — 2% here, a half percent there, and a bit higher on the interest rate — but it will be substantial over time.
 A reverse mortgage will be an expensive way to get short-term relief but will leave you worse off over the longer term.
 You don’t have to look too far to find tragic stories like this or this.

 Because of the high fees involved, as well as you being unable to borrow the full amount of your equity, a reverse mortgage should be your last resort, rather than the first place to turn for more cash.

 Needing to tap into a reverse mortgage is a yellow flag that you’re living beyond your means and a reverse mortgage won’t necessarily fix that.
-You can find yourself in a worse situation in future years if you do not have enough funds to pay the insurance and property tax.
+You can find yourself in a worse situation in future years if you do not have enough funds to pay the insurance, maintenance, and property tax.
 In that situation, you would lose your home and likely have no remaining equity.
 That’s a dangerous place in which to find yourself at a late stage in life.